Gaston Bachelard

-Gaston Bachelard (/bæʃəˈlɑr/; [baʃlaʁ]; 27 June 1884 – 16 October 1962) was a French philosopher.
+Gaston Louis Pierre Bachelard (/bæʃəˈlɑr/; [baʃlaʁ]; 27 June 1884 – 16 October 1962) was a French philosopher.
 He made contributions in the fields of poetics and the philosophy of science.
 To the latter, he introduced the concepts of epistemological obstacle and epistemological break (obstacle épistémologique and rupture épistémologique).
 He influenced many subsequent French philosophers, among them Michel Foucault, Louis Althusser, Dominique Lecourt and Jacques Derrida, as well as the sociologists Pierre Bourdieu and Bruno Latour.

 For Bachelard, the scientific object should be constructed and therefore different from the positivist sciences; in other words, information is in continuous construction.
 Empiricism and rationalism are not regarded as dualism or opposition but complementary, therefore studies of a priori and a posteriori, or in other words reason and dialectic, are part of scientific research.

-Life and work
+Early life and education

+Bachelard was born in Bar-sur-Aube, France in 1884.

-Bachelard was a postal clerk in Bar-sur-Aube, and then studied physics and chemistry before finally becoming interested in philosophy.
-To obtain his doctorate (doctorat ès lettres) in 1927, he wrote two theses: the main one, Essai sur la connaissance approchée, under the direction of Abel Rey, and the complementary one, Étude sur l'évolution d'un problème de physique : la propagation thermique dans les solides, supervised by Léon Brunschvicg.
+He was a postal clerk in Bar-sur-Aube, and then studied physics and chemistry before finally becoming interested in philosophy.
+To obtain his doctorate (doctorat ès lettres) in 1927, he wrote two theses: the main one, Essai sur la connaissance approchée, under the direction of Abel Rey, and the complementary one, Étude sur l'évolution d'un problème de physique: la propagation thermique dans les solides, supervised by Léon Brunschvicg.

+Career

 He first taught from 1902 to 1903 at the college of Sézanne, but turned away from teaching to consider a career in telegraphy.
 Literary by training, he took the technological path before moving towards science and mathematics.
 In particular, he was fascinated by the great discoveries of the end of the 19th century and the beginning of the 20th century (radioactivity, quantum and wave mechanics, relativity, electromagnetism and wireless telegraphy).

+Discharged in March 1919 and unemployed, Bachelard searched and obtained a job in October as a professor of physics and chemistry at the college of Bar-sur-Aube.